 Although the utility does not want to set an above-cost price that breaks the price ceiling for its transmission service, regulatory authorities could force it to do so.
 Perhaps, such a price is required to support the assistance programs that the regulators have decided are essential to the well-being of society.
 In this case, inefficient alternate transmission companies could enter the market profitably.
-They are inefficient because their production technologies do not permit them to compete with the utility-owned transmission company if the utility set an almost efficient component price for its transmission service.
-Consequently, the alternate transmission company uses a higher-cost production technology as compared to the utility-owned transmission company.
+They are inefficient because their production technologies do not permit them to compete with the utility-owned transmission service.
+Consequently, the alternate transmission company uses a higher-cost production technology as compared to the utility-owned transmission technology as compared to the utility-owned transmission company.